-- 1.1 Our report summarises the main issues arising from the certification of grant claims for the financial year ending 31 March 2009.
-Our audit of grant claims was conducted between July and December 2009 in accordance with the deadlines specified by the Audit Commission. - 1.2 The Council's arrangements for preparing grant claims and other returns to Government departments are generally working well.
-The overall control environment at Hastings can be relied upon to produce accurate claims and other returns to Government departments.
-While the Council prepared only three claims and returns to be certified by external audit, the value of these claims amounted to almost £70 million and is a significant source of income to Hastings. - 1.3 In 2008/09, the Housing and Council Tax benefit subsidy claim was qualified because differences arose between total expenditure cells and the supporting analysis of expenditure within the claim.
-While the differences were not significant (at £3,744 and £2 respectively) the Audit Commission's certification instructions require us to report the facts to the grant paying department (the Department for Work and Pensions). - 1.4 The Non-Domestic Rate (NDR) return was amended in discussion with officers and did not affect the Council's contribution to the national pool.
-All deadlines set by government departments were achieved for submitting draft and final claims and returns. - 1.5 The Council should ensure the matter raised in our qualification letter regarding the 'in-year reconciliation' of housing and council tax benefit subsidy is resolved in advance of preparing the 2009/10 claim.
+- 1.1 Our report summarises the main issues arising from the certification of grant claims and other returns to government departments ('returns') for the financial year ending 31 March 2010.
+Our audit was conducted between July and December 2010 in accordance with the deadlines specified by the Audit Commission. - 1.2 The Council's arrangements for preparing grant claims and other returns to Government departments are generally working well.
+The overall control environment at Hastings can be relied upon to produce accurate claims and other returns.
+While the Council prepared only three claims and returns to be certified by external audit, the value of these claims amounted to almost £77.8 million and is a significant source of income to Hastings.

+Housing and Council Tax Benefit return

+- 1.3 In 2009/10, the Housing and Council Tax benefit subsidies claim was subject to a minor qualification because differences arose when reconciling between total expenditure cells and the supporting analysis of expenditure within the claim.
+While the differences were not significant (at £1,495 and £266 respectively) the Audit Commission's certification instructions require us to report the facts to the grant paying department (the Department for Work and Pensions). - 1.4 Following a request from the Department for Work and Pensions (DWP), the Council amended the 2009/10 claim and we confirmed to the DWP in December 2010 the qualification should be removed.
+For future returns the Council should ensure the 'in-year reconciliation' of housing and council tax benefit subsidy is confirmed in advance of preparing the claim.
 An action plan is included at Appendix A accordingly.